apollographql/apollo-client/docs/source/network.md

 <h3 id="BatchingExample">Batching example</h3>

-Batching is supported in the default network interface, so to turn it on normally you just have to pass `shouldBatch: true` to the constructor:
+This example shows how to create the `BatchedNetworkInterface` that you'll pass to the `ApolloClient` constructor:

 ```javascript
 import ApolloClient, { createBatchingNetworkInterface } from 'apollo-client';